+With the practice being so small decontamination was taking place in the surgeries which was not best practice but did meet the essential standards of HTM01-05.
 One of the dental nurses showed us the procedures involved in rinsing dirty instruments; and in inspecting, cleaning, sterilising, packaging and storing clean instruments.
 The practice routinely used an ultrasonic washer to clean the used instruments, then examined them visually with an illuminated magnifying glass to check for any debris or damage before sterilising them in the autoclave (sterilising machine).
 Staff wore eye protection, an apron and heavy duty gloves throughout the cleaning stages.
-Sterilised instruments were then placed in sealed pouches with a use by date.
+Sterilised instruments were then placed in sealed pouches with an expiry date.